kristenjernigan/kj-liatest/DITAP Course/Self Paced Learning/Module 2 - Design/Sprint 3.md

 - [ ] Support more defensible, mission-aligned decisions **(correct)**
 - [ ] Strengthen relationships with policy, legal, and IT teams **(correct)**

+---
+## Recommended Reading

+### Introduction: Every Project Needs an Inspiring Product Vision

+Every successful product begins with a clear and inspiring vision—a concise, compelling statement serving as the true north for the entire team.
+The product vision is not just a motivational tagline; it defines *why* a product exists and *what* meaningful change it aims to bring about.
+It aligns stakeholders, energizes development teams, and ensures consistent direction throughout the product lifecycle.

+The [Every Project Needs an Inspiring Product Vision document](https://github.com/kristenjernigan/kj-liatest/blob/c239de8d62730f2a7b79ea78775fd60f853677ef/Media/Module%202/Every%20Project%20Needs%20an%20Inspiring%20Product%20Vision(Reading).pdf), from the U.S. Digital Service, outlines essential principles and practical steps for crafting a product vision that inspires action, guides decision-making, and remains adaptable in the face of change.
+Whether you’re launching a new digital service or improving an existing one, an effective product vision is the foundation upon which meaningful, user-centered solutions are built.